Remote

 Technical Overview

-Single-storey side extensions are commonly used to widen kitchens, add utility rooms, or improve circulation.
-These house extension designs are particularly sensitive on semi-detached and terraced properties.
+Single-storey side extensions are commonly utilized in architectural design to widen kitchens, add utility rooms, or enhance circulation.
+These house extension plans are particularly sensitive for semi-detached and terraced properties.

 Planning & PD Constraints